-28 RISK STATEMENT
+28. RISK STATEMENT

 - 28.1 RRS 3 states: 'The responsibility for a boat's decision to participate in a race or to continue to race is hers alone.'
 By participating in this event each competitor agrees and acknowledges that sailing is a potentially dangerous activity with inherent risks.
 These risks include strong winds and rough seas, sudden changes in weather, failure of equipment, boat handling errors, poor seamanship by other boats, loss of balance on an unstable platform and fatigue resulting in increased risk of injury.
-Inherent in the sport of sailing is the risk of permanent, catastrophic injury or death by drowning, trauma, hypothermia or other causes. - 29.2 The organizing authority including the sponsors, the race committee, BBSA, ODU and NYCC staff and volunteers, board of directors of the Big Blue Sailing Academy, Norfolk Yacht and Country Club and Old Dominion University, officers and board of directors of the USODA, and all those involved in these organizations will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta.
-An online waiver shall be signed by all competitors and their parent/guardian, in accordance with NoR 4.2.
+Inherent in the sport of sailing is the risk of permanent, catastrophic injury or death by drowning, trauma, hypothermia or other causes. - 28.2 The organizing authority including the sponsors, the race committee, Sail Newport staff and volunteers, board of directors of Sail Newport officers and board of directors of the USODA, and all those involved in these organizations will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta.
+An online waiver shall be signed by all competitors and their parent/guardian, in accordance with NoR 4.4.